-The decision at the AAI annual meeting in 1915 at the Willard Hotel in Washington, DC, initiated the relationship between AAI and federal biomedical laboratories.

-government, McCoy presided over the Hygienic Laboratory becoming the National Institute of Health and remained its director until 1937.
+The decision at the AAI annual meeting in 1915 at the Willard Hotel in Washington, DC, initiated the relationship between AAI and federal biomedical laboratories. government, McCoy presided over the Hygienic Laboratory becoming the National Institute of Health and remained its director until 1937.
 In that same year, AAI declared McCoy a special honorary member.
 The dues ledger for McCoy indicates that he was never charged a membership fee throughout his lifelong affiliation with AAI.

 The other laboratory directors who had received honorary membership (before the 1917 bylaws) continued their research, even after leaving the posts that had provided them AAI membership.
 In addition to being the only honorary member to publish his work in The Journal of Immunology, Vedder remained in the Army in various research positions.
-His efforts gained wider recognition by demonstrating that beriberi was a deficiency disease, and in 1936 he first synthesized thiamine for its treatment.6 After retiring from the Army in 1920, Whitmore taught at George Washington and Georgetown universities.7 Stitt remained in the Navy, authored two foundational textbooks on bacteriology and tropical disease, served as President Woodrow Wilsons's attending physician after his stroke in 1919, and was promoted to surgeon general of the Navy in 1921.8 Butler spent his career in the Navy, retiring in 1939.9 Stimson spent his entire career in the PHS (1902-1941), serving as the chief of the Division of Scientific Research from 1922-1930.10 and relocation to the Maryland suburbs surrounding Washington, DC.
+His efforts gained wider recognition by demonstrating that beriberi was a deficiency disease, and in 1936 he first synthesized thiamine for its treatment.6 After retiring from the Army in 1920, Whitmore taught at George Washington and Georgetown universities.7 Stitt remained in the Navy, authored two foundational textbooks on bacteriology and tropical disease, served as President Woodrow Wilsons's attending physician after his stroke in 1919, and was promoted to surgeon general of the Navy in 1921.8 Butler spent his career in the Navy, retiring in 1939.9 Stimson spent his entire career in the PHS (1902-1941), serving as the chief of the Division of Scientific Research from 1922-1930.10

+The three institutions that employed these scientists no longer exist as they had in 1915.
+The growth of government and military research had necessitated their expansion and relocation to the Maryland suburbs surrounding Washington, DC.
 After the Hygienic Laboratory became the National Institute of Health under McCoy, the institute relocated to its current Bethesda campus in 1938 and gradually expanded into the National Institutes of Health (NIH) of today.
 The Army Medical School underwent a few name changes before settling on its identity as the Walter Reed Army Institute of Research and moved its headquarters to its current location in Silver Spring.
 The